**Alt Text:** A person is using a laptop, with virtual screens displaying digital profiles and checklists hovering above the keyboard.

 • Cost-efficiency: Lower development costs mean more budget for other necessary areas.

-In order: Creating Your No-Code MVP
+Step-by-Step: Creating Your No-Code MVP

 Step 1: Define the Core Problem and Solution